OlegGasul/memcache/README.md

 Very simple implementation of key-value storage.
+The tokens are words in document.
+For simplicity document separated on words just by space.

 ## Getting Started